bisdn/bisdn.github.io/network_configuration/stp.md

 There is currently no RSTP support in the Linux Kernel and therefore BISDN Linux uses [mstpd](https://github.com/mstpd/mstpd) to configure and manage RSTP.

+mstpd is managed by systemd and is disabled by default.
+For documentation on how to manage the service refer to [systemd getting started](https://docs.bisdn.de/getting_started/configure_baseboxd.html#getting-started).

 ## RSTP configuration